jetbrains-academy/refactoring-course/RenamingCode/NamingRules/task.md

 For example, `Object`, `ArrayList`, or `ErrorReporter`.
 - Names of functions, properties and local variables start with a lowercase letter and use the camel case and no underscores.
      For example, `getType()`, `handleRecord()`, `createMetaObject()`.
 - Use [AI Assistant](https://blog.jetbrains.com/idea/2023/06/ai-assistant-in-jetbrains-ides/) to come up with better names for coding entities if you feel stuck.
-It is an IntelliJ IDEA plugin that uses ChatGPT to help with programming tasks (available only in EAP builds.
+It is an IntelliJ IDEA plugin that uses ChatGPT to help with programming tasks (available only in EAP builds).

 See Also: https://kotlinlang.org/docs/coding-conventions.html#naming-rules